|

 Cash assistance programs to be included in Direct Deposit are:

-In order for a recipient of cash assistance to participate in Direct Deposit and have their benefits electronically transferred, he/she must have a savings or checking account at a banking institution.
-A recipient may request to enroll or disenroll from Direct Deposit at any time.
-The EW must explain/offer Direct Deposit at intake, RV, and when a change in payee occurs.
+Direct Deposit is available to recipients of cash assistance and vendors who have a checking or savings account at a financial institution.
+Recipients and vendors may request to enroll or disenroll from Direct Deposit at any time.
+The Social Services Benefits Specialist (SSBS) must explain/offer Direct Deposit to clients at intake, Re-evaluation (RE), and when a change in payee occurs.

 Definitions

-The following definitions are used in reference to Direct Deposit.
-Click a term to view the definition:
+The following definitions are used in reference to Direct Deposit:

-The following form is used for Direct Deposit.
+The following forms are used for Direct Deposit for clients and vendors.

 Usage